smucclaw/complaw/dmnmd/README.md

 The [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) emphasizes the value of flat text files.
 While XML technically qualifies as text, many consider it "unwieldy": hence the popularity of [JSON](https://en.wikipedia.org/wiki/JSON) and [YAML](https://en.wikipedia.org/wiki/YAML).

-Command-line utilities such as [json (on NPM)](https://www.npmjs.com/package/json) help manipulate JSON.
+Command-line utilities such as [json (on NPM)](https://www.npmjs.com/package/json) help manipulate JSON. `dmnmd` is intended to be the moral equivalent for manipulating DMN in Markdown.

 ## Imports